dmi3/fish/README.md

 * Print color-adjusted xkcd in your terminal!
 See <https://developer.run/40>
 * Show hi-res album art of currently playing song in Spotify
   - Requires [sp](https://gist.github.com/wandernauta/6800547)
-* `random-name` "Random name for registration on random websites.
-How about Helen Lovick?
-Roger Rice?"
-* `random-alias` "Docker-like alias generator: `thirsty_mahavira`, `boring_heisenberg`.
-Don't know how to name file/project/branch/file?
-Use this!"
-* `random-email` "Random email for registration on random websites.
-Generate random email in one of Mailinator subdomains and provide link to check it.
-Useful when <http://bugmenot.com/> is not available."
-* `random-password` "Generate random password" --argument-names 'length'
-* `weather` "Show weather"
-* `xsh` "Prepend this to command to explain its syntax i.e. `xsh iptables -vnL --line-numbers`"
-* `transfer` "Upload file to transfer.sh"
-* `translate` "Translate word using [Yandex](https://github.com/dmi3/bin/blob/master/yandex-translate.sh)"
-* `syn` "Find synonyms for word"
-* `emoji` "Search emoji by name"
-* `waitweb` 'Wait until web resource is available.
-Useful when you are waiting for internet to get back, or Spring to start' --argument-names 'url'
 <hr/>